TourBySpot

 Stories, Fun Facts & Local Details

-• Conversely, a more hopeful tale proposes that if you walk backward under the bridge while looking directly at the skull and making a wish, your wish will be granted.
+• A Wish Fulfilled: Countering the 'curse' legend, a popular tradition offers hope.
+It's said that if you walk backward under the bridge while looking intently at the skull and making a wish, your heart's desire will be granted.
+Another belief states this act can reverse any ill fortune.

 Visitor Perspective